 Sometimes, life obliges you to think it all over again.

 In 2018 I decided to move back to Nice, my home town on the French Riviera.
 55 years and starting from 0 as a freelance real estate broker in France.

 Of course, it pays less than in Monaco, but the job is so much more fulfilling, it made it all worthwhile.

 Through a friend I was asked to become a freelancer in relocation.
 I’m always in for something new, had some spare time and quite some rental experience.

-After a year I thought “what I can do for a company, I can do it on my own and decided to create MOOV MOBILITY CONSULTING and became a professional, accredited relocation specialist.
+After a year I thought ‘what I can do for a company?’.
+Came to the conclusion that I can do it on my own and decided to create MOOV MOBILITY CONSULTING.
+And I am now a professional, accredited relocation specialist.

 What does the company that you work for do?

 In France, professional newcomers, working for companies with at least 10 employees, may benefit of a free assistance to find accommodation.
 These companies contact us when they have new recruits so that we take care to find them an apartment or a house.